Cornell Engineering Style Guide

 His paper, “Optical Signaling and Tactile Sensing,” is published in the journal Science.

 Journal titles, newspapers, magazines and websites are capitalized.
-Cornell Engineering’s local style breaks with AP style and places them in italics.
+Do not use italics.

 She was quoted by the New York Times, Scientific American and IFL Science.